Towards Universal Soccer Video Understanding: SoccerReplay-1988 Dataset

 \section{SoccerReplay-1988 Dataset}

-To establish a solid foundation for soccer understanding, we have constructed the largest soccer dataset to date, termed as \textbf{SoccerReplay-1988}.
-Here, we first outline our data collection details and provide an overview of the dataset in Section~\ref{sec:data_collection}; followed by elaborating on our automated data curation pipeline in Section~\ref{sec:data_curation}; lastly, in Section~\ref{sec:statistics_discussion}, we present the data statistics and discussion.
+To establish a solid foundation for soccer understanding, we construct \textbf{SoccerReplay-1988}, the largest soccer dataset to date.
+Here, we first outline our data collection details and an overview of the dataset in Sec.~\ref{sec:data_collection}; followed by elaborating on our automated data curation pipeline in Sec.~\ref{sec:data_curation}; lastly, in Sec.~\ref{sec:statistics_discussion}, we present the data statistics and discussion.